nedcloud-blackchain/USDI/doc/README.md

 ### OS X

-Drag Blackcoin-More to your applications folder, and then run Blackcoin-More.
+Drag USDI.app to your applications folder, and then run USDI.

 ### Need Help?